Connect with us

 If you had the knowledge and time, you could engage in the deliberative process and help create better laws than exist today.
 But you don’t.
 And, anyway, society can’t hold policy debates involving hundreds of millions of people.
 So you go to the ballot box and choose between two – or if you are lucky, four or five – individual representatives or political parties.

 Imagine a system where AI removes this lossy bottleneck.
-Instead of to cram your preferences to fit into the available options, imagine conveying your political preferences in detail to an AI system that would directly advocate for specific policies on your behalf.
+Instead of trying to cram your preferences to fit into the available options, imagine conveying your political preferences in detail to an AI system that would directly advocate for specific policies on your behalf.
 This could revolutionize democracy.

 a diagram of six vertical columns composed of squares of various white, grey and black shades